 In-house or Outsource?

-Transitioning from SEO consultancy to a full-time digital marketing agency means establishing your expertise.
+Becoming an SEO consultant then transitioning into a full-time digital marketing agency means establishing your expertise.
 This doesn’t mean you have to master everything on your own.

 There are two tracks to establishing expertise: build your in-house team of experts or outsource the work to experts.